01 of 08

 - Attach all rigid metal and semi-rigid ductwork sections with a 4-inch worm-drive stainless steel duct band clamp, tightening the clamp with a screwdriver.

-- All concealed ducting must be round, rigid metal duct.
-Replace any flexible duct that isn't exposed to the rigid metal duct.
+- All concealed ducting (hidden inside walls, floors, etc.) must be round, rigid metal duct.
+Replace any flexible duct that isn't exposed with rigid metal duct.

 - Seal permanent duct sections with UL-listed metal foil duct tape.
 Do not use regular plastic duct tape, which dries out and fails over time.